Laparoscopic Inguinal Hernia Repair

 What is an inguinal hernia?

 An inguinal hernia is a protrusion of fatty tissue or sometimes a part of the bowel through a weakness in the muscles of the groin in an area known as the inguinal canal.
 Inguinal hernias are more common in men and become more common with age.
-Muscles become weaker with age allowing a hernia to develop.
-Hernias can occur at any age and there may be a genetic reason why some individuals might be prone to developing one particularly at a young age.
-Sometimes a hernia can appear suddenly and may be caused by a period of excessive straining such as with heavy lifting, straining to go the toilet i.e., constipation or with a prolonged cough.
+This is because muscles become weaker with age and allow a hernia to develop.
+Hernias can occur at any age and there may be a genetic reason why some individuals might be prone to developing one, particularly at a young age.
+Sometimes a hernia can appear suddenly and may be caused by a period of excessive straining such as with heavy lifting, or straining to go the toilet i.e., constipation or a prolonged cough.

-Symptoms are present in about two thirds of affected people.
-This may include pain or discomfort especially with coughing, exercise, or during bowel movements.
+Hernia symptoms are present in about two thirds of affected people and may include pain or discomfort especially with coughing, exercise, or during bowel movements.
 The swelling often appears on exertion and tends to disappear when lying down.
-Most people describe their symptoms including the swelling as getting worse throughout the day, but these tend go away after a night’s sleep.
+Most people describe their symptoms including the swelling as getting worse throughout the day, but these tend to go away after a night’s sleep.

 When is an inguinal hernia repair recommended?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-Laparoscopic inguinal hernia repairs are carried out under a general anaesthetic.
-The laparoscopic approach involves making 3 small incisions in the abdomen.
+Laparoscopic inguinal hernia surgery is carried out under a general anaesthetic.
+The laparoscopic surgery approach involves making 3 small incisions in the abdomen.
 One at the belly button and one on each side.
 From the inside, the lining of the abdominal wall is peeled down the hernia is pulled back inside, and a soft, synthetic, non-absorbable mesh is fixed in place behind the muscles.
-The muscle of the belly button incision is usually repaired with a stitch and the skin wounds are closed with an absorbable sub-cuticular or “invisible” stitch, or wound glue, so that there is no need for stitch removal afterwards.
-The operation takes around 30-40 minutes to complete.
-Patients are usually able to go home later the same day.
+The muscle of the belly button incision is usually repaired with a stitch and the skin wounds are closed with an absorbable sub-cuticular or “invisible” stitch, or wound glue so that there is no need for stitch removal afterwards.
+The operation takes around 30-40 minutes to complete and patients are usually able to go home later the same day.

 What are the potential risks and complications?

 There are small risks associated with any operation.
 Pre-operative assessments are made of any heart or lung conditions, as well as any coexisting medical condition.
 During the hospital admission patients wear stockings to prevent thrombosis (blood clots).
-Wound infections are uncommon after this type of surgery.
+Wound infections are uncommon after laparoscopic inguinal hernia surgery.
 When they do occur patients may need a course of antibiotics.
 Sometimes bruising may occur around the wound or a swelling develop beneath the wound.
-This is usually blood and / or tissue fluids which accumulates in the space where the hernia was.
+This is usually blood and/or tissue fluids which accumulate in the space where the hernia was.
 The fluid will normally gradually resolve.
 Very occasionally a collection of fluid may need to be drained.

 You should contact your doctor if after the operation you develop any of the following: